-The Manager monitors the Company's exposure to foreign currencies on a daily basis and reports to the Board on a regular basis.
+The Manager monitors the Company's exposure to foreign currencies daily and reports to the Board on a regular basis.

 Forward currency contracts can be used to limit the Company's exposure to anticipated future changes in exchange rates which are also used to achieve the portfolio characteristics that assist the Company in meeting its investment objective and policies.
 All contracts are limited to currencies and amounts commensurate with asset exposure to those currencies.